skynettoday/skynet-today/content/editorials/_posts/2019-02-04-ai-automation-job-loss.md

 and pattern recognition to fully perform human jobs.
-Unbeknownst to many viewers, Boston Dynamics’ [door-opening robots](https://youtu.be/fUyU3lKzoio) are [remote controlled](https://www.wired.co.uk/article/boston-dynamics-robotics-roboticist-how-to-watch), and while IBM Watson won Jeopardy, it is struggling at its real goals in [bringing AI to healthcare](https://spectrum.ieee.org/the-human-os/robotics/artificial-intelligence/layoffs-at-watson-health-reveal-ibms-problem-with-ai).Finally, as we already established that AI is most likely staying in the
+Unbeknownst to many viewers, Boston Dynamics’ [door-opening robots](https://youtu.be/fUyU3lKzoio) are [remote controlled](https://www.wired.co.uk/article/boston-dynamics-robotics-roboticist-how-to-watch), and while IBM Watson won Jeopardy, it is struggling at its real goals in [bringing AI to healthcare](https://spectrum.ieee.org/the-human-os/robotics/artificial-intelligence/layoffs-at-watson-health-reveal-ibms-problem-with-ai).
+Finally, as we already established that AI is most likely staying in the
 ‘narrow’ domain for the foreseeable future, this “humans becoming obsolete” scenario is unlikely to happen anytime soon.
 Instead, AI is much more likely to augment workers of many jobs, not replace them.